-- Browsing data is richer but has limitations since it can only capture browser data. - With this data, we can measure the precise time spent reading news across different news websites.
+- Browsing data is richer but has limitations since it can only capture browser data, and in this case, Google Chrome.
+We offered an opt-in for users to send us their browsing data so not all participants possess this data. - With this data, we can measure the precise time spent reading news across different news websites.